 Adaptive transmission

-A device may select the rate, e.g. through choosing modulation and coding, for each outgoing PPDU based on available information about the channel between itself and the receiver.
-The information is typically obtained from each designated receiver via a feedback mechanism or inferred by the transmitter by other means.

-Multi-rate MCS

 IEEE 802.15.13 PHYs are able to transmit frames under application of varying modulation and coding schemes (MCS).
+An MCS denotes some combination of modulation and error coding configuration.
 The specific definition of an MCS is dependent on the used PHY.
-It may contain details regarding the error coding, and modulation.

-By default, a device may select the MCS for transmissions to another device freely.
+Multi-rate MCS

+A device may select the MCS and hence rate for each outgoing PPDU based on available information about the channel between itself and the receiver.
+The information is typically obtained from each designated receiver via a feedback mechanism or inferred by the transmitter by other means.
 Rate selection algorithms are out of scope of this standard.

-However, for some frames, usage of specific modulation and coding schemes is mandatory (see 5.8.2).
+For some frames, usage of specific modulation and coding schemes is mandatory (see 5.8.2).

-If two devices support the capEffectiveChannelFeedback capability, a receiver of frames may request the usage of a specific MCS from the prospective transmitter (see 5.8.3).
+If two devices support the capMcsRequest capability, a receiver of frames may request the usage of a specific MCS from the prospective transmitter (see 5.8.3).

 Transmission of essential frames

 Some frames shall be transmitted at the base rate specific to the used PHY.
-The frames to be transmitted with base rate are listed in Table 2.
+The frames to be transmitted with base rate shall be:

+Association Request and Association Response frames

+Disassociation Notification frames

+Beacon frames

+Random Access frames

+Control frames containing the ACK or Block Ack Response element